ipopescu/docs/source/docs/casper/concepts/economics/runtime.md

 # Runtime Economics

 The economics of the runtime layer should incentivize efficient allocation of computational resources, primarily CPU time, to users.
-Pending state pruning implementation, disk space use is treated as CPU time usage and charged, irreversibly, per byte written.
+Pending state pruning implementation, disk space use is treated as CPU time usage and charged irreversibly per byte written.
 Currently, [gas](./gas-concepts.md) is allocated according to a first-in, first-out model for deploys, with a fixed price of 1 mote (1/10<sup>9</sup> part of a CSPR token) per 1 unit of gas.

 ## Gas allocation {#gas-allocation}